ravsahebshelake/ravsaheb-shelake-profile/README.md

 • Designed & developed specific modules of application.</p>

 ### Professional Highlights
+**Company:** Xoriant 05th May 2025 – Till Date
+**Project Name:** NiCE – Migration to Microservices **Description:** Contact Engine is a Conversational AI technology.
+It lets brands reach out to engage customers.
+The conversations that result can improve customer satisfaction, reduce costs, and fulfill business objectives.
+**Role:** Technical Lead
+**Technologies Used:** .NET 8, C#, Web API, Microservices, MySql, AWS Kubernetes, Unit/Integration Testing, NUnit

+**Company:** RIA Advisory LLP.
+01st Nov 2023 – 02nd May 2025
+**Project Name:** ESW – Global Returns Platform **Description:** The ESW Global Returns service offers a comprehensive returns platform that is supported by a vast network of reverse logistics, ensuring a smooth process for customers returning items.
+A fully configurable, branded, consumer returns portal that can be easily linked to any existing consumer touch points.
+The portal allows shoppers to effortlessly create their return, and choose one of many convenient return methods, all in a fully localized experience.
+**Role:** Senior Software Engineer
+**Technologies Used:** C#, .NET6/8, Cosmos DB, LINQ, Web API, Microservices, Kafka, Azure DevOps, Azure Cloud Services, ConfigCat, Unit/Integration Testing

 **Company:** Mindbody Software<br/>
 **Project Name:** Booker<br/>
 **Description:** Booker is a web application to manage appointments, customers, inventory, staff and schedules for spa and salon.
 It helps organize appointment bookings, equipment, schedule, staff inventory with easy-to-use product management tools and payroll with flexible compensation options along with all the reporting needs.<br/>